jcmoraisjr/haproxy-ingress/README.md

 servers on each backend and update them via a Unix socket without reloading HAProxy.
 Unused servers will stay in a disabled state.

+* `dynamic-scaling`: Define if dynamic scaling should be used whenever possible
+* `backend-server-slots-increment`: Configures the minimum number of servers, the size of the increment when growing and the size of the decrement when shrinking of each HAProxy backend

 http://cbonte.github.io/haproxy-dconv/1.7/management.html#9.3

 ### forwardfor